andysturrock/Openshift-Hubot/README.md

     2. Edit the secret.yml file to include the output.
     3. Upload the secret to OpenShift: `oc create -f secret.yml`
 4. Edit the deployment config yaml to create an environment variable called HUBOT_SLACK_TOKEN from the secret.
-    1. Easiest to scale the pods to zero first.
+    1. If there are any running pods, scale back to zero.
     2. Edit the containers section to add in the env part.
-The deployment yaml should looke like this:
+The deployment yaml should look like the the clip below.
+    3. Scale your pods back to one.
+    4. You can confirm the env var is set by opening a terminal on the pod and running `env | grep HUBOT_SLACK_TOKEN`.

 ```
 ...
     spec: